Goals and Guardrails

 The percentage of students in grades 3-8 who are proficient on the state ELA assessment will grow from 35.7% in August 2019 to 65.0% by August 2026.

-1.1: The percentage of students in grades 3-8 who score at or above grade-level on the District’s within-year reading assessment in Fall, Winter, and Spring each year.
+1.1: The percentage of students in grades 3-8 who are At Target on the District’s within-year reading assessment.

-1.2: The percentage of students, by student group, in grades 3-8 who score at or above grade-level on the District’s within-year reading assessment in Fall, Winter, and Spring each year.
+1.2: The percentage of students in grades 3-8 with high growth on the District’s within-year reading assessment.

 Goal 1 Data: Reading 3-8